 Language barrier in Portugal

-Language is probably one of the biggest areas affecting expats moving to Portugal.
-Thousands of residents live outside the main centres, often causing them to feel isolated and without recourse to social opportunities.
-In many Portuguese towns, there are schools or organisations which offer free or low-cost Portuguese language classes, from beginners to more advanced speakers.
+Language is probably one of the biggest areas affecting those moving to Portugal.
+Thousands of expats live outside the main centres, often causing them to feel isolated and without recourse to social opportunities.
+In many Portuguese towns there are schools or organisations which offer free or low-cost Portuguese language classes, from beginners to more advanced speakers.
 The local tourism office, school or library will usually have details of these.

 Most courses are held in the evenings, last between one and three hours, and are taught by a variety of Portuguese teachers in a number of different styles.
 In addition to helping new arrivals get to grips with the basics of the Portuguese language, these courses are also great for meeting fellow expats.

 Unlike most Western countries, Portugal still has a more formal approach when it comes to addressing individuals.
 The use of Senhor (Mr) or Senhora (Mrs) in front of a name is common practice, especially for the older generation.
-To be polite, expats should take care to address locals similarly until on more familiar terms.
+To be polite, expats should take care to address locals in this manner until on more familiar terms.

 Shaking of hands and kissing on both cheeks is the common greeting.
-Men shake hands at even the shortest of meetings, and more reserved people will find it odd that strangers will often kiss them on both cheeks.
-To clarify: men do not commonly kiss each other, unless there is a great display of affection or joy.
+Men shake hands at even the shortest of meetings, and more reserved expats will find it odd that strangers will often kiss them on both cheeks.
+Men do not commonly kiss each other unless there is a great display of affection or joy.

 Festivities in Portugal

-The Portuguese are also very hospitable people, and will offer new neighbours food and drink.
-It is polite to accept and expats who do not accept invitations may find that locals will not leave them alone until they do because they are such generous people.
+The Portuguese are also very hospitable people and will often offer new neighbours food and drink.
+It is polite to accept and expats who do not accept invitations may find that locals will not leave them alone until they do.

 In the summer, it is festa-time.
 From Carnival in February through to October, to every holiday and saint's day, there is a huge celebration.
 Almost every village in the entire country has a festa, and these can be elaborate affairs or simple ones, but the one thing that expats can expect is that there will be music, food and drink, and a good time enjoyed by all.

-Festivities usually start in the afternoon, and continue until 4am the next morning, but the people really only come out between 10pm and 11pm.
+Festivities usually start in the afternoon, and continue until the early morning hours, but the people really only come out between 10pm and 11pm.
 New arrivals should make every effort to attend local festivals as they provide a unique insight into local culture, which shouldn't be missed.
-Regardless, the music is likely to keep the local area awake.
 Even if expats find it overwhelming, attending local festivals is a great way to meet new people and immerse oneself in the Portuguese way of life.